Thai Airways International Flight 261: Factors leading to stall

-In the second attempt, the pilots decided to use the autopilot.
-The pilots tried to see the runway.
-This time, they were unable to see the runway.
-The unlit condition of several lights at the airport had caused confusion on the pilots.
-The pilots then decided to go-around with the autopilot and the autothrottle.
+In the second attempt, the pilots decided to use the autopilot but were again unable to see the runway, possibly due to the unlit condition of several runway lights.
+The pilots then decided to go-around with the autopilot and autothrottle.

-In the third attempt, the controller in Surat Thani informed the flight crew that the visibility had deteriorated to 1,000 meters.
-Both pilots began to worry on the matter.
-The co-pilot then reported "final approach fix" and the controller cleared Flight 261 to land.
-The pilots then disengaged the autopilot.
+In the third attempt, the controller in Surat Thani informed the flight crew that the visibility had deteriorated to 1,000 metres, both pilots were worried about this.
+The co-pilot then reported "final approach fix", the controller cleared Flight 261 to land and the pilots disengaged autopilot.

-The flight crew of Flight 261 had attempted to land at the airport for at least 2 times.
+The flight crew of Flight 261 had attempted to land at the airport at least twice.
 At the time of the accident, the flight crew were attempting their third attempt.
-If they failed all three attempts, then the flight would have to return to the departure airport (Bangkok), even though they had arrived at the destination airport.
-The low visibility, the difficult landing attempt in Surat Thani, and the possibility of going back to Bangkok caused a heavy workload on the pilots of Flight 261.
-The flight crew's attention was channelized due to the stress, causing them to work in not optimal condition.
-It would also endanger their situational awareness.
+If they failed all three attempts, then the flight would have to return to Bangkok, even though they had arrived at the destination airport.
+The low visibility, unsuccessful landing attempts in Surat Thani, and the possibility of going back to Bangkok caused a heavy workload with the pilots of Flight 261.
+The flight crew's attention was channeled due to the stress, causing them to lose situational awareness.